Token System Design

 Key Features

-• Scalable tokens: A hierarchy of primitive, semantic, and component-specific values
+Scalable tokens: A hierarchy of primitive, semantic, and component-specific tokens

 Outcomes